identity-com/on-chain-identity-gateway/solana/gatekeeper-lib/README.md

                                                                SOLANA_CLUSTER.
 To override this property with a specific endpoint url, set SOLANA_CLUSTER_URL

-  -g, --gatekeeperKey=gatekeeperKey                            [default: [object Promise]] The private key file for the
+  -g, --gatekeeperKey=gatekeeperKey                            [default: [object Object]] The private key file for the
                                                                gatekeeper authority

   -h, --help                                                   Show CLI help.

-  -n, --gatekeeperNetworkKey=gatekeeperNetworkKey              [default: [object Promise]] The public key (in base 58)
+  -n, --gatekeeperNetworkKey=gatekeeperNetworkKey              [default: [object Object]] The public key (in base 58) of
-                                                               of the gatekeeper network that the gatekeeper belongs to.
+                                                               the gatekeeper network that the gatekeeper belongs to.

 EXAMPLE
   $ gateway freeze EzZgkwaDrgycsiyGeCVRXXRcieE1fxhGMp829qwj5TMv